ihdavjar/FlapKine/docs/_sources/examples/1_DOF_1.rst.txt

 8. In the **Sprite Creator**:

    - Assign a name to your ``3DObject``.
-   - Load the STL file from the `Resource/` directory.
+   - Load the STL file from the `resources/` directory.

    .. figure:: 1_DOF_1/sprite_creator.png
-      :class: dark-compatible-image
       :align: center
       :width: 100%
       :alt: Sprite Creator Screenshot